scipy-lectures/scientific-python-lectures/advanced/advanced_numpy/index.rst

    >>> print(np.__file__) # doctest: +ELLIPSIS
    /...

-   In case you have old/broken Numpy installations lying around.
+   In case you have old/broken NumPy installations lying around.

-   If unsure, try to remove existing Numpy installations, and reinstall...
+   If unsure, try to remove existing NumPy installations, and reinstall...

 Contributing to documentation
 -----------------------------